Kyle01/rabbit_hole_rescue/README.md

 ### Chrome Extension

-The Chrome extension makes use of Google's Chrome API's to gather browsing data, in particular the chrome.storage, chrome.history, chrome.tabs, and chrome.webNavigation API's.
+The Chrome extension makes use of Google's Chrome API's to gather browsing data, in particular the `chrome.storage`, `chrome.history`, `chrome.tabs`, and `chrome.webNavigation` API's.

 ### Web application